martzyx/clerkshortcutpro/README.md

 Please submit a pull request if you'd like to contribute.

+## Todo:
+- Make backspace shortcut to go back a page
+- Make button that deletes all automatically generated 'best practice' content/designs
+- Remove cmd-z functionality on designs

 ## License

 See the LICENSE file for license rights and limitations.